-- First Arduino project was started in Interaction Design Institute Ivrea in 2003 by David Cuartielles and Massimo Banzi with the intention of providing a cheap and flexible way to students and professional for controlling a number of devices in the real world.
+- The first Arduino project was started in Interaction Design Institute Ivrea in 2003 by David Cuartielles and Massimo Banzi with the intention of providing a cheap and flexible way for students and professionals for controlling a number of devices in the real world.

 - It allows the designers to control and sense the external electronic devices in the real world.

-- You can download the Arduino UNO datasheet bu clicking below button:
+- You can download the Arduino UNO datasheet by clicking the below button:

-- When nature and functionality of the task go complex, Mirco SD card can be added in the boards to make them store more information.
+- When the nature and functionality of the task go complex, a Mirco SD card can be added to the boards to make them store more information.

 Features of Arduino Uno Board